lowlydba/miscmssql/EP Markdown Generator/README.md

 - Check Constraints

 # Usage
-The only parameter for this procedure is a database name, since the original usage for this was to be included in a utility database:
+The only parameter for this procedure is a database name, since the original usage scenario for this was to be included in a utility database:

     EXEC dbo.usp_genEPMarkdown @dbname = 'AdventureWorks'

-It can be called via bcp to output a readme.md file to be pushed to a git repo:
+It can be called via bcp to output a readme.md that can be directly placed inside of a git repo:

     bcp "EXEC dbo.usp_genEPMarkdown @dbname = 'AdventureWorks'" queryout readme.md -S myserver.com -c